July 14 to 21, 2018

 on another course will use their score points from the old course round towards the event.

-course deposits, Tattoo tickets and New Hall accommodation require payment at the time of booking.
-Therefore
+course deposits, accommodation require advanced payment at the time of booking.
+Therefore cancellation within 45

 We recommend that all participants purchase travel insurance.